Bangkit-Capstone-Project/MobileDev_AppsProject/README.md

 - [x] History Feature
 - [x] List of Diseases Feature

+## Requirement
+* Android Studio Chipmunk
+* Android Device or Android Emulator with minimum Lollipop Version
+* Emulator / External Device
+* USB Cable (to Connect Android Device to your Computer)

 ## Installation

 ### 1. Clone this Project to your Computer